 Of the many opuntiads in the USA, some have been forgotten by time because they were discovered over 100 years ago.

 Some opuntiads look superficially alike and only close inspection can tell them apart.
 Thus, casual observation might indicate one species where there are actually two.

 Early botanists identified them and understood their uniqueness, and we use those historical records along with field studies to identify them, their differences, and their similarities.

 What We Do

-We describe the species, and we have large photographs so you can see details.
-The goal is to show you what these plants look like.
+We describe the various species, and we have large photographs so you can see details.
+The goal is to show you what these plants look like and to describe them in easy-to-understand terms.
 If you find an opuntiad, we can help you identify it.
 Just write to us.